Learn what merchants must do to fill out SAQ D

 - Merchants with environments that might meet the criteria of another SAQ type, but that have additional PCI DSS requirements applicable to their environment

-What requirements does the SAQ cover?Similar to SAQ C, SAQ D covers all 12 of the PCI DSS requirements as follows:
+What are the SAQ D requirements?Similar to SAQ C, SAQ D covers all 12 of the PCI DSS requirements as follows:

 - Requirement 1: Install and maintain a firewall configuration to protect data